ChitreshPratap/vba_libs/README.md

 	Returns String : The alphabetical column name of the corresponding integral column number.
 	```

-1. **getExcelLink1(fso As Object, excelFileName As String, sheetName As String, cellRange As String) As String**
+1. **Function getExcelLink1(fso As Object, excelFileName As String, sheetName As String, cellRange As String) As String**
 	```
-	It returns the excel link of given workbook, sheetName and cellRange. fso : FileSystemObject : object of the FileSystemObject.
+	It returns the excel link of given workbook, sheetName and cellRange.
+It does not open workbook file. fso : FileSystemObject : object of the FileSystemObject.
 	String excelFileName : Full file name of excel workbook String sheetName : Name of the worksheet